123456lugc/Data-Analysis-Marketing/README.md

 **Insight:** June delivered almost identical revenue to May ($94M vs $94M) while spending 42% less.
 April consumed the most budget ($67K) yet generated the lowest ROAS — meaning the business was paying more per return in its heaviest spend month.

-**Recommendation:** Reallocate 30% of the April budget ($~20K) into the timing and targeting patterns of June.
-May and June achieved near-identical revenue at significantly different spend levels, indicating that audience saturation — not budget — drives results in this campaign window.
+**Recommendation:** Reallocate 30% of the April budget (~$20K) into the timing and targeting patterns of June.
+The data shows that audience saturation — not budget size — drives results in this campaign window.
+A shift of this scale is projected to improve overall ROAS by approximately 40–60%.

 ---